millerlabrice/millerlabrice.github.io/_posts/2019-11-24-mutualism.md

 proposed work will identify host and symbiont traits that correlate with the effects of symbionts on host fitness, genetic diversity, and coexistence, thus generalizing results beyond the focal taxa.

-We also study ant-plant defensive mutualisms
+We also study ant-plant defensive mutualisms and the drivers and consequences of partner diversity in ant-plant systems.
+Much of this work is based in the tree cholla cactus system, in which we have been tracking ant associations with the extrafloral nectar-bearing plant.
 <img style="float: right; margin: 0px 0px 0px 10px;" src="/assets/images/ants_cholla.jpg" width="413.75" height="374.5" alt="L. apiculatum feeding on C. imbricata extra-floral nectar"  />